Armenians violate ceasefire 82 times throughout the day | News.az

 Armenians violate ceasefire 82 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 82 times throughout the day, using large-caliber machine guns.
+Military units of the armed forces of Armenia violated ceasefire 82 times throughout the day.

-Armenian armed forces, located on nameless hills in Noyemberyan and Krasnoselsk regions subjected to fire the positions of the Azerbaijan Army located in Gushchu Ayrim village of Gazakh region and on nameless hills in Gadabay region, Azerbaijan's Ministry of Defense reports.
+Armenian armed forces, located in Voskevan village of Noyemberyan region, on nameless hills in Ijevan region, and Jil village of Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Gushchu Ayrim, Jafarli villages of Gazakh region and on nameless hills in Gadabay region, Azerbaijan's Ministry of Defense reports.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Yarymja villages of Terter region, Nemirli, Taghibeyli, Bash Garvand, Javahirli, Abdinli, Garagashly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Gorgan, Kurdlar villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Nemirli, Shuraabad, Taghibeyli, Shikhlar, Bash Garvand, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.

 News.Az